-Even if pre-contact resources have survived in the project area, the pre-inundation surfaces that may have been exploited in the pre-contact era are at depths greater than 6.6 feet below current street levels.
-Potential subsurface disturbance for the Proposed Action would be limited to five feet below the current surface, except in the new ramp area north of the BMB to Vietnam Veterans Plaza.
+Even if pre-contact resources have survived in the inboard portions of the APE, the preinundation surfaces that may have been exploited in the pre-contact era are at depths greater than 6.6 feet below current street levels.
+Potential subsurface disturbance for the Proposed Action would be limited to 5 feet below the current surface, except in the new ramp area north of the BMB to Vietnam Veterans Plaza.
 Soil borings from this area indicate that the actual depth of the pre-inundation surface is between 21 and 27.5 feet below the present surface.
 Given that the potential for survival of pre-contact resources in this small location is very low, and the time, expense, and danger involved in recovery are great, further investigation of potential pre-contact resources is not considered practical or reasonable.